waldur/waldur-docs/docs/admin-guide/checklist-for-production.md

-# Checklist for launching Waldur in production
+# Checklist for Go live

 ## General